 - (a) The Board of Directors will have the power, in its discretion, to amend, suspend, or terminate the Plan at any time, except that the provisions of Section 6 relating to Common Stock grants to Outside Directors shall not be amended more than once in any six-month period after the Plan becomes effective.
-An amendment of the Plan shall be subject to the approval of the Company's shareholders only to the extent required by applicable laws, regulations and or rules. - (b) The Committee may, with the consent of a Holder, make such modifications in the terms and conditions of the Incentive Award as it deems advisable or cancel the Incentive Award (with or without consideration) with the consent of the Holder. - (c) No amendment, suspension, or termination of the Plan will, without the consent of the Holder, alter, terminate, impair, or adversely affect any right or obligation under any Incentive Award previously granted under the Plan. - (d) In the event a Holder of Restricted Stock ceases to be an Employee, all such Holder's Restricted Stock which remains subject to substantial risk of forfeiture at the time his or her employment terminates will be repurchased by the Company at the original price at which such Restricted Stock had been purchased unless the Committee determines otherwise. - (e) In the event a Holder of a Performance Award ceases to be an Employee, all such Holder's Performance Awards will terminate except in the case of retirement, death, or permanent and total disability.
-The Committee, in its discretion, may authorize full or partial payment of Performance Awards in all cases involving retirement, death, or permanent and total disability. - (f) The Committee may in its sole discretion determine, with respect to an Incentive Award, that any Holder who is on unpaid leave of absence for any reason will be considered as still in the employ of the Company, provided that rights to such Incentive Award during an restated Plan will become effective upon approval by the shareholders of the Company within twelve (12) months following the date of its adoption by the Board of Directors.
+An amendment of the Plan shall be subject to the approval of the Company's shareholders only to the extent required by applicable laws, regulations and or rules. - (b) The Committee may, with the consent of a Holder, make such modifications in the terms and conditions of the Incentive Award as it deems advisable or cancel the Incentive Award (with or without consideration) with the consent of the Holder. - (c) No amendment, suspension, or termination of the Plan will, without the consent of the Holder, alter, terminate, impair, or adversely affect any right or obligation under any Incentive Award previously granted under the Plan. - (d) In the event a Holder of Restricted Stock ceases to be an Employee, all such Holder's Restricted Stock which remains subject to substantial risk of forfeiture at the time his or her employment terminates will be repurchased by the Company at the original price at which such Restricted Stock had been purchased unless the Committee determines otherwise.

+- (e) In the event a Holder of a Performance Award ceases to be an Employee, all such Holder's Performance Awards will terminate except in the case of retirement, death, or permanent and total disability.
+The Committee, in its discretion, may authorize full or partial payment of Performance Awards in all cases involving retirement, death, or permanent and total disability. - (f) The Committee may in its sole discretion determine, with respect to an Incentive Award, that any Holder who is on unpaid leave of absence for any reason will be considered as still in the employ of the Company, provided that rights to such Incentive Award during an unpaid leave of absence will be limited to the extent to which such right was earned or vested at the commencement of such leave of absence. - 18.
+Effective Date of Plan and Duration of Plan.
+This amended and restated Plan will become effective upon approval by the shareholders of the Company within twelve (12) months following the date of its adoption by the Board of Directors.
 Unless previously terminated by the Board of Directors, the Plan will terminate ten (10) years after its approval by the shareholders of the Company.